-Recommendation 1.6: Any existing gTLDs and their delegated and allocated variant labels (if any) not validated by a proposed RZ-LGR update must be grandfathered.
+Recommendation 1.7: Any existing gTLDs and their delegated and allocated variant labels (if any) not validated by a proposed RZ-LGR update must be grandfathered.
 In other words, the proposed update will apply to future new gTLDs and their variant labels and will not be retrospective; there will be no change to the contractual and delegation status of existing gTLDs and their delegated and allocated variant labels (if any), which predate the proposed RZ-LGR update and are subject to the version of RZ-LGR when those labels were delegated or allocated.

-Recommendation 1.7: For all future versions of the RZ-LGR, Generation Panels (GPs) and the Integration Panel (IP) must make best efforts to retain full backward compatibility with existing gTLDs and their delegated and allocated variant labels (if any).
-The LGR Procedure must be updated to specify the exceptional circumstances that could result in a proposed update to the RZ-LGR not being able to retain full backward compatibility.
+Recommendation 1.8: For all future versions of the RZ-LGR, Generation Panels (GPs) and the Integration Panel (IP) must make best efforts to retain full backward compatibility with existing gTLDs and their delegated and allocated variant labels (if any).
+The LGR Procedure must be updated to specify the exceptional circumstances, to the extent known to the GPs and IP, that could result in a proposed update to the RZ-LGR not being able to retain full backward compatibility.

-Recommendation 1.8: In the unexpected event where a proposed update of the RZ-LGR is unable to retain full backward compatibility for validating any existing gTLDs as well as their delegated and allocated variant labels (if any), the relevant GP must call out the exception during a public comment period and explain the reasons for such exception.
+Recommendation 1.9: In the unexpected event where a proposed update of the RZ-LGR is unable to retain full backward compatibility for validating any existing gTLDs as well as their delegated and allocated variant labels (if any), the relevant GP must call out the exception during a public comment period and explain the reasons for such exception.
 The public comment period should also include the elements in the following Implementation Guidance.

-Implementation Guidance 1.9: The GP analysis should identify security and stability risks (if any), as well as possible actions to mitigate the risks (if known and understood by the GP) associated with allowing an existing gTLD and their delegated and allocated variant labels (if any) to be grandfathered.

-Implementation Guidance 1.10: ICANN org should timely facilitate a dialogue between the registry operator of the grandfathered gTLD, ICANN org, the GP, and other affected parties, to provide an assessment of the potential impact of grandfathering on the gTLD registry operator, their customers, and end users, as well as proposed measures to reduce the impact.
+Implementation Guidance 1.10: The GP analysis should identify security and stability risks (if any), as well as possible actions to mitigate the risks associated with allowing an existing gTLD and their delegated and allocated variant labels (if any) to be grandfathered.
+There should also be an assessment, conducted by ICANN org, of the potential impact of grandfathering on registries, registrars, registrants, and end-users, as well as proposed measures to reduce the negative impact.
+As part of the assessment, ICANN org should facilitate a timely dialogue between the registry operator of the grandfathered gTLD, relevant function(s) in ICANN org, the GP, other experts and affected parties.

-Notwithstanding the recommendation to grandfather affected gTLDs, in the event security and stability risks are identified, ICANN org and the affected registry operator should discuss possible measures to minimize the risks that would result in minimal disruption to the registry operator, their customers, and end users.
+Notwithstanding the recommendation to grandfather affected gTLDs, in the event security and stability risks are identified, ICANN org and the affected registry operator should discuss possible measures to minimize the risks that would result in minimal disruption to registries, registrars, registrants, and end-users.

 A6 Draft Rationale for Recommendations and Implementation Guidance:

-Rationale for Recommendations 1.6-1.8: The EPDP Team developed these recommendations based on the understanding that the goal of all future updates of the RZ-LGR must be to retain full backward compatibility with existing gTLDs and their delegated and allocated variant labels (if any) to maintain the stability in the root zone.
-While the possibility does exist that future RZ-LGR updates may be unable to achieve full backward compatibility, the actual probability of this occurring is considered extremely low.
+Rationale for Recommendations 1.7-1.9: The EPDP Team developed these recommendations based on the understanding that the goal of all future updates of the RZ-LGR must be to retain full backward compatibility with existing gTLDs and their delegated and allocated variant labels (if any) to maintain the stability in the root zone.
+While the possibility does exist that future RZ-LGR updates may be unable to achieve full backward compatibility, the actual probability of this occurring is considered extremely low, as there are stability principles and safeguards built into the LGR Procedure.
 Nevertheless, the EPDP Team seeks affirmation from the Generation Panels (GPs) and Integration Panel that they must make best efforts to retain full backward compatibility for all future versions of the RZ-LGR.

 The EPDP Team recognized that there may still be unexpected circumstances that render an existing gTLD and its delegated and allocated variant labels (if any) invalid by a proposed RZ-LGR update, making the full backward compatibility unretainable.